thao1711nguyen/odin-facebook/README.md

 Additionally, the app utilizes WebSockets for real-time features, leveraging Rails' built-in ActionCable.
 By integrating the ActionCable package on the client side, users can send messages that are instantly received by their friends without the need to refresh the page.

 Below is the list of core technology I use in this app.
-For my backend:
-    Framework: Ruby on rails
-    Authentication: json web token (JWT) with JWT gem and warden gem
-    Database: PostgreSQL
-    Handling cross-origin resource sharing: gem rack-cors
-    Websocket: actioncable (Rails built in)
-For my frontend:
-    Library: React
-    Tool: Vite
-    Routing: react-router-dom package
-    Websocket: actioncable-websocket package
-    Styling: css module
 For more detail, you can check out the config directory, Gemfile and package.json files

++ For my backend:
+    - Framework: Ruby on rails
+    - Authentication: json web token (JWT) with JWT gem and warden gem
+    - Database: PostgreSQL
+    - Handling cross-origin resource sharing: gem rack-cors
+    - Websocket: actioncable (Rails built in)
++ For my frontend:
+    - Library: React
+    - Tool: Vite
+    - Routing: react-router-dom package
+    - Websocket: actioncable-websocket package
+    - Styling: css module